mykelalvis/FT/Traveller/Spacecraft/20-ton Launch/20 Ton Launch.md

 `12` - Life support systems are automated, and require only periodic mon- itoring during normal operations.

 #### Maneuver  Drives
-`13` - The  vessel’s maneuver drives are rated at 2 Gs.
-They are not normally accessed during flight, but are monitored  from  the  cockpit  at  the  pilot’s station.
+`13` - The  vessel's maneuver drives are rated at 2 Gs.
+They are not normally accessed during flight, but are monitored  from  the  cockpit  at  the  pilot's station.

 #### Emergency Exit
 `14` - These are located at  intervals  on  the  dorsal  and  ventral  sur- faces.
 These are not airlocks, so they are for use  only  in  breathable  atmospheres,  or when  all  occupants  are  in  [[Vacc Suit]]s  or [[rescue ball]]s.
 Emergency exits have variable shapes  (some  are  square,  some  rectangular, circular or oval), but all are large enough  to  permit  a  rescue  ball  to  pass through  readily.
 The  exits  are  (usually) clearly marked, and labeled with instructions and warnings in several languages.
 In some vessels,  the  emergency  exits  cannot  be opened  unless  an  activation  switch  in  the cockpit  is  thrown  (to  prevent  them  from being opened accidentally).